antonc42/cs406-project/DOC.md

 # Security

-There are several things to take into account when setting up a secure BIND DNS server.
+There are several issues to consider when setting up a secure BIND DNS server.
 There are steps to be taken to protect the whole server by making changes to the operating system, and there are configurations and best practices for the BIND software.
 Together, these will provide a defense-in-depth strategy to secure the BIND server.

 ## Server Security

-Although topics mentioned in this section are essential to server security, implementation is outside the scope of this document.
+Although the topics mentioned in this section are essential to server security, implementation is outside the scope of this document.
 It is easy to find documentation on any one of these topics in numerous places.

 1. Host firewall settings.
  - CentOS uses the `firewalld` application to manage the underlying `iptables` Linux firewall system.
 The configuration utility is `firewall-cmd`.
  - Although this application is easy to use, it limits the available options when configuring rules.
 It can be worthwhile to learn to configure `iptables` rules directly and disable the `firewalld` service.
- - When constructing firewall rules, consider what users or subnets need to be able to acces each service on the server.
+ - When constructing firewall rules, consider what users or subnets need to be able to access each service on the server.
 While everyone on the local network may need to access the BIND service to perform DNS lookups, not everyone needs to be allowed to the SSH service, only system administrators.
 2. Local user accounts and passwords.
  - Each system administrator should have a separate user account.
 No users should share accounts or passwords.
  - Each account should have a sufficiently strong password.
-While it is very difficult to define what a 'strong password' is, length and diverse types of characters (uppercase, lowercase, digits, punctuation) are certainly helpful.
+While it is very difficult to define what a 'strong password' is, length and diverse types of characters (uppercase, lowercase, digits, and punctuation) are certainly helpful.
- - no password reuse
+ - Do not reuse passwords.
 3. SSH security.
  - The `root` user should not be allowed to login via SSH.
  - If possible, password authentication should be turned off and only key authentication used.
  - Two factor authentication can also be used to enhance security.
- - Limiting what users and IP addresses can connect is also useful to prevent brute force attempts.
+ - Limiting which users and IP addresses can connect is also useful to prevent brute force attempts.
-  - Other software, such as Fail2Ban, can be used to detect invalid login attempts and temporarily block the IP address they are coming from.
+  - Other software, such as Fail2Ban, can be used to detect invalid login attempts and temporarily block the IP address from which they are coming.
   - Strong ciphers should be used to ensure secure communication.
 See (https://wiki.mozilla.org/Security/Guidelines/OpenSSH#OpenSSH_server) for a current list of good cipher algorithims.
 4. Backups.
  - Backups, aside from being generally good practice, can be essential to security.
  - They can be used to recover a server in the event that it has been breached and can no longer be trusted.
  - They can also be used to recover in the event of crypto-locker malware or other deliberate destruction of important data.
- - Good backups are not just keeping a copy of the data, but keeping multiple, frequent, historical copies in multiple geograpically diverse locations.
+ - Good backups do not just keep a copy of the data, but keep multiple, frequent, historical copies in multiple geograpically diverse locations.
  - Protecting the backups can be as important as protecting the server.
-If an attacker is after the data, they don't care if they get it from the server or a backup copy.
+If an attacker is after the data, it does not matter if it comes from the server or a backup copy.
 5. Updates.
  - It is very important to keep up-to-date on patches to the operating system as well as the application.
  - Many fear updates may break the working setup, but servers are not set-it-and-forget-it.
 They take frequent attention.
  - If properly set up, there are ways to ensure that a bad update cannot completely destroy a system.
-There are multiple ways to take a 'snapshot' of a point in time of the server before doing the update so that it can be restored in the event of an update failure.
+There are multiple ways to take a 'snapshot' of the server, at a point in time before doing the update, so that it can be restored in the event of an update failure.
 6. Other.
  - There are many other security measures and good practices that are not often followed.
 Do some research, consult with security experts, and above all **do not be lazy!**
  - Many more servers are breached due to known vulnerabilities, simple misconfigurations, not following best practices, or not keeping on top of security updates, than are exploited with sophisticated malware or 0-days.